How to Create a $10 Million Company

-It’s like building a factory and spending a healthy sum on random machines and people and hoping something useful happens.
+It’s like building a factory and skipping the blueprint.
 I’m sure you are thinking to yourself “Who could be that stupid?”
-But I’m talking about seasoned, intelligent business people here doing the marketing equivalent to this all the time.
+But I’m talking about seasoned, intelligent business people who are doing the marketing equivalent of this all the time.

-The problem is that they don’t know any better.
-They don’t see the activities under the banner “marketing” as key decision points for their business.
+It is easy to perceive the activities under the banner are “marketing”.
 Or they think of “marketing’ as a web site, brainstorming or other project.
 Not because they are dumb – they don’t have experience with actually doing marketing.

 Which is a bummer because the fix is pretty simple.
 All they really need is a better decision making process.

 The key part of the quote above is “… infinite amount of time” and even then, I’m seriously doubting that hypothesis.
-I predict a lot of typewriters fouled with monkey poop and perhaps a short essay entitled “Kill the Humans”.
+I predict you would have a lot of typewriters fouled with monkey poop.

 The SWS method works against you because it is, by nature, informed guesswork.
-Failing to consider the variables that make you succeed or fail in an organized and disciplined way is a game based on hope and luck.
+I’m not saying you don’t have a plan.
+I’m saying, if you have a spreadsheet that is mostly numbers or the plan is in your head, you don’t have a plan.
+Failing to consider the variables that make you succeed or fail in an organized and disciplined makes for bad decisions.

-Another issue is the sheer number of decisions and variables with which you must contend in today’s complex marketplace.
+Another issue is the sheer number variables with which you must contend in today’s complex marketplace.
 Decisions like:

-- How do we get in front of buyers?
+- How do we get in front of more high quality buyers?